Winux2k/FiniteDifferenceFormula.jl/README.md

 in a special way.
 Similarly, the more points are used, the more precise a formula is mathematically.
 However, due to rounding errors, this may not be true numerically.

-To run the code, you need the Julia programming language (https://julialang.org/), a wonderful and amazing computing platform.
+To run the code, you need the Julia programming language (https://julialang.org/).

 Note: This package has been ported to Python, https://github.com/Winux2k/FiniteDifferenceFormula.py.